Pilatch/easy-element/README.md

 ### `--preprocessor` or `-p`

 Specify which CSS preprocessor to use.
-Valid options:
+Valid options are:

  - `scss`
  - `sass`